OAGi/Score/docs/user_guide/index.rst

 To create an extension:

-After either “Create ABIE Extension Locally” or “Create ABIE Extension Globally” context menu item is invoked, Score displays the corresponding UEGACC (see the `BIE extension fundamentals <#bie-extension-fundamentals>`__ section).
+After either "Create ABIE Extension Locally" or "Create ABIE Extension Globally" context menu item is invoked, Score displays the corresponding UEGACC (see the `BIE extension fundamentals <#bie-extension-fundamentals>`__ section).
 This is actually a Core Component editing view.
 Without going into details of this view,